spacemeshos/go-spacemesh/activation_service_poc/docs/README.md

 The easiest way to understand the setup is to try the PoC yourself.
 The following instructions will guide you through the process.

+## Why is this important?

+For the best understanding of the problem and our reasoning behind the node split, we recommend watching this [video](https://www.youtube.com/watch?v=d4jBz1krRHg).

+The current go-spacemesh node is a monolithic application that includes all the logic required for consensus, smeshing, and other services.
+This makes it difficult to run the node on low-resource devices, as the node requires a significant amount of resources to run.
+By splitting the node into two separate services, we can enable users to run the smeshing logic on a separate device while still connecting to a remote node for the rest of the services.
+This allows users to run the node on low-resource devices while still participating in the Spacemesh network.

+### Benefits
+1. **Lower system requirements**: Users can run the smesher service on low-resource devices while connecting to a more powerful node for the rest of the services.
+2. **Better failover and redundancy**: Currently, when you need to restart a node, you also need to restart the smesher service.
+With the node split, you can restart the node without affecting the smeshing process.
+Starting smeshing will also be much quicker because it will *not* need to wait for the node to sync, as the node will be running elsewhere.
+Multiple smesher services can be connected to the same node, and nodes can be hot-swapped without affecting the smeshing process.
+3. **Lower OpEx**: The smesher service can be shut down when not needed to save costs and resources.
+4. **Better node maintainability**: The node can be updated without affecting the smeshing process.
+This will allow for more frequent updates and bug fixes.

 ## Running the PoC

 There are two distinct configuration/setup methods possible: